A warm welcome to our club.

 Click on the menu links above to find out more…

-This is a Two Day Event with three races to be held “back to back” each day, with racing starting at 10:30 on Saturday and 11:00 on Sunday and expected to be fully completed at 15:00.
-Please click here for sailing instructions - MS&CC Regatta 2014-SailingInstructions.
+This is a two day event with three races to be held “back to back” each day, racing starts at 11:30 on Saturday and 12:30 on Sunday when it is expected to be fully completed at 16:00.
+MSCC Regatta 2015-Sailing Instructions

-There will be a Prize Presentation directly after racing on Sunday and this will be followed by a complimentary Regatta Tea for all competitors, race officials, family, friends and social members.
+There will be complimentary pasty and beans after racing on Saturday and a Prize Presentation directly after sailing on Sunday which will be followed by Regatta Tea for all competitors, race officials, family, friends and social members.

 As it is part of the ‘Traveller Series’ it is hoped that this Regatta Event will be fully supported, Competitors of all ages and capabilities are welcome!